PatrizioAcquadro/SMBUD-2024-2025-AcquadroDrugmanGadiaga/README.md

 - **David Gadiaga**

 ## Project Description
 This project focuses on utilizing MongoDB and Elasticsearch to analyze two datasets, each containing at least 20,000 data points.
-We aim to perform complex queries and analyses to explore the potential of these non-relational database technologies.
+We aim to perform simple, intermediate and complex queries and analyses to explore the potential of these non-relational database technologies.

 ## Database and Datasets
 - **Database 1**: MongoDB